jcolag/entropy-arbitrage/2021-10-16-lightbringer2.md

 ## What's Adaptable?

 This part of the series (indirectly, in the commentary) introduces Delta University, the city's big college, with a main building built as a red pyramid, and the implausibly named Arlen Art College.
-We also see Obelisk Square, which looks like a tiny park, maybe, the [Paul Noble](https://en.wikipedia.org/wiki/Paul_Noble) Memorial Art Museum, the Black Light Club, and the fictional play **Fade to White**.
+We also see Obelisk Square, which looks like a tiny park, maybe, the {% wiki Paul_Noble|Paul Noble|en %} Memorial Art Museum, the Black Light Club, and the fictional play **Fade to White**.
 There's also a [capsule history](http://lightbringer.comicgenesis.com/d/20080116.html) of the city and a recap of the comic.

 By the end of the series, there's also a decent variety of characters in the world.
 Granted, an unpleasant number of them are women who were driven crazy by trauma, but that's still more sophisticated than anything that [**Affair**]({% post_url 2021-09-11-affair1 %}) gave us...